bb-io/AEM/README.md

   <target>/apps/bb-vendor-packages/application/install</target>
 </embedded>
 ```
+> NOTE: Add path `/apps/bb-vendor-packages/application/install` to `filter.xml` for `all` module or change target path for the embed.

 ### Step 7: Commit all the changes to the branch and push the changes

 ### Step 8: The build for AEM as a Cloud Service can now be done